mykle1/MMM-SimpleTides/README.md

 ## What you get

+* A rotation of tides for the next 48 hours
 * Date and time coinciding with tides
 * High tide or Low tide with icon indicator
 * Height variance of tide in feet or meters